niclet/yi-hack-v2/README.md

 Warning, even if a chinese camera can be paired with your device, the application will fail with a -20009 network error code.
 This is due to recent changes on Xiaomi servers which prevent chinese cameras to work outside China.

-**shadow-1** has made really great job for previous camera models (https://github.com/shadow-1/yi-hack-v3).
-His hack uses Proxychains-ng to bypass restrictions.
-I'll try to integrate this into my project.
+If you own a chinese camera, you can now use a custom proxy server to make Xiaomi servers think you are located in China.
+Special thanks to **shadow-1** who has made really great job for previous camera models (https://github.com/shadow-1/yi-hack-v3).

+To activate the proxy server, you need to modify **test/yi-hack-v2.cfg**, uncomment and fill the YI\_HACK\_PROXY line.
+Of course, you need to find a working proxy in China.

-Installation on the Yi camera
+Installation on the YI camera
 =============================

 The memory card must stay in the camera !
 If you remove it, the camera will start without using the hack.